adlayer/display-tech/README.md

 ## We know what display ads **really** means.

-> Display ads is all type of graphical ads placed on web pages and we believe that we have created the best technology to put in on that.
+> Display ads is all type of graphical ads placed on web pages and we have created the best technology to make it happen.

 We believe that the cure for "banner blindness" is just creativity, so we are providing the tools to power your creativity.

-## It includes
+## This includes
 * [Adlayer Open APIs](http://adlayer.com.br/documentation)

 	- [Adserving API](http://github.com/adlayer/adserver-api-docs)